There are several types of mobility canes used by people impacted by blindness.

 The long cane is meant to ensure that objects in the line of travel below 680mm, waist level, are detected.
 It will not detect objects protruding into the line of travel above waist level unless they are properly identified at or near ground level, in which case they can be called “cane detectable.”
 For more information on protruding objects and cane detectability, please see Protruding Objects and Other Obstacles.

 Note that the use of a variety of coloured canes has increased in recent years.
-Although a matter of individual preference, the techniques used by people with vision loss remain the same.
+Although a matter of individual preference, the techniques used by people impacted by blindness remain the same.

 The primary cane technique is called the “touch technique.”
 Users systematically tap the cane on the ground to their left and right side in a wide arc, about 25 mm beyond the widest part of their body.
 In addition to providing information about objects in the path of travel, the touch technique can provide the user with acoustic information.